 Rotterdam Emergency Medical Services (REMS)

 Rotterdam Emergency Medical Services is a paid service which formed October 2004 after the merger of Rotterdam Volunteer Emergency Medical Corps and White Eagle Volunteer Ambulance Service.
-REMS provides a Basic Life Support (BLS) ambulance service to the Town of Rotterdam.
+REMS provides a Basic Life Support (BLS) and Advanced Life Support (ALS) ambulance service to the Town of Rotterdam.

-REMS currently operates four ambulances out of two stations.
-The West Station on Princetown Road has a duty crew in station twenty-four hours a day, seven days a week.
-The East Station on Cardiff Road has a duty crew in station between the hours of 7 A.M. and 5 P.M. five days a week, with additional overnight crews on Friday and Saturday nights.
-REMS handles approximately 2500 calls for emergency medical service each year.
+REMS currently operates four ambulances out of two stations, the West Station on Princetown Road and the East Station on Cardiff Road.
+Both Stations have a duty crew in station twenty-four hours a day, seven days a week.
+REMS handles approximately 3900 calls for emergency medical service each year.

 REMS is a not-for-profit organization which receives no monies from the Town of Rotterdam.
 The major source of funding for the organization is through insurance billing and donations from residents and businesses.